apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 # Input Schema File

+TODO(@jancurn): Describe this is a dream and too early, currently we only support something else.

+NOTE: Currently we only support input schema v1, this document describes how the v2 should look like, but it's not implemented yet.

 A JSON object that defines structure of the input object accepted by the actor (see [Input and Output](../README.md#input-and-output) for details).
 The file is referenced from the main [actor file](ACTOR.md) using the `input` directive,